Woman removed from court for calling judge racist; gets community work on other charges

-A woman was sentenced in Whanganui District Court on Tuesday after her case was stood down and she was held in custody for calling the judge a racist.
+A woman was sentenced in Whanganui District Court after her case was stood down and she was held in custody for calling the judge a racist.

-Abigail Christine Huirama pleaded guilty to giving police false details, resisting arrest and using insulting language.
+Abigail Christine Huirama pleaded guilty to giving police false details, resisting arrest and using insulting language on Tuesday .

 However, once police prosecutor Sergeant Graham Hoskin had finished reading the police summary of facts, Huirama launched into a tirade that disputed those facts.